derlerd/modernposter/README.md

 This class extends the a0poster class in that it adds support to position textboxes in a two-column layout.
 The color scheme is inspired by the [metropolis beamer theme](https://github.com/matze/mtheme).

-Below you can find a preview of the demo
+Below you can find a preview of the demo:

 ![Preview](https://i.imgur.com/XUr9a5U.jpg)